 Welcome.
 My name is Rachelle Pavelko, and I am an Assistant Professor within Bradley University’s Department of Communication.
-I am thrilled to be a Bradley Brave, and I am looking forward to a new semester teaching Bradley’s Public Relations sequence.

 As a researcher, my focus is on health communication; more specifically, the effects of different types of media portrayals of mental illness on the audience.
 My dissertation, “Beyond stigma: Developing and testing a scale of perceived trivialization of mental illness,” created a measure of trivialization and then empirically tested it in an experimental design.
 I look forward to expanding upon this program of research while at Bradley.